abhinavnmishra/managedFrontend/README.md

 ## Video Link:

-## Stack and Architecture
+## Stack

 - The backend and the frontend are decoupled and are connected to each other via REST APIs.
-- The backend follows MVC Architecture.
+- Link to the backend repository : https://github.com/abhinavnmishra/tutee
-- The backend is purely built using Java Spring Boot.
+- The frontend is built using PHP, HTML, CSS, JavaScript and AngularJS.
-- Java Version : 8
-- Swagger is used for backend documentation : https://digigrad.herokuapp.com/swagger-ui.html

 ## Installation:
+- Install XAMPP on your Local Machine
-- Clone this repository to your local machine.
+- Clone this repository to your local machine in the htdocs folder in XAMPP directory.
-- Open it using any Java IDE like IntelliJ.
+- Open it using any code editor like PHP Storm.
+- Open htmlParts/credentials.php file
-- Build the application
+- add the url of the backend server
-- Run the Application Class (src/main/java/com/abhinav/tutee/TuteeApplication.java)
+- Run XAMPP
+- Open a browser and tupe localhost/managedFrontend/